shyamgj1900/tp/docs/UserGuide.md

 the modules added to module list can be added to the timetable

 >⚠️ ️Note: Please also note that the timetable has been built to take lesson of durations in multiples of 30 mins.
 > This has been done to ensure readability of the timetable on CLI when you input
 > [`timetable view`](#323-view-timetable-on-cli--timetable-view).
 So you will not be allowed to enter 15 min
 > slots of lessons onto the timetable like e.g. 1315 or 1245.

+>⚠️ Note: Due to a few inaccuracies in the prescribed workload hours in NUSMods, you can now add lessons which exceed
+> the workload hours, but you will be given a warning and asked to confirm if you would like to carry out with adding
+> the lesson.

 >🔗 Visit [`module`](#31-module-manager-module) for more information on the command formats.